 Dewey Loeffel Landfill

-In March 2011, the U.S. Environmental Protection Agency added the Dewey Loeffel Landfill site to the Superfund National Priorities List.
-The site is composed of an inactive hazardous waste disposal area and the releases from it into nearby surface water bodies, including the Valatie Kill and Nassau Lake, and an underlying groundwater aquifer.
+In 2011, the U.S. Environmental Protection Agency added the Dewey Loeffel Landfill site to the federal Superfund National Priorities List.
+The site includes the inactive hazardous waste disposal area, subsurface groundwater and several nearby surface water bodies contaminated by releases from the Dewey Loeffel Landfill property.

 Bureau of Environmental Exposure Investigation

 Albany, New York 12237

 For questions about these documents, please contact the New York State Department of Health by email firstname.lastname@example.org or call us at 518-402-7880.